ddxy/whispercat/README.md

   Applying text replacements to clean up or adjust the transcript.
   Performing an additional query to OpenAI to refine and improve the text.
   Combining these post-processing steps in any order for optimal results.
 - **Global Hotkey Support**:
     - Start/stop recording using a global hotkey combination (e.g., `CTRL + R`).
     - Alternatively, use a hotkey sequence (e.g., triple `ALT`) to start/stop recording.
-- **Background Mode**: Minimize the audioRecorderUI to the system tray, allowing it to run in the background.
+- **Background Mode**: Minimize WhisperCat to the system tray, allowing it to run in the background.
 - **Microphone Test Functionality**: Ensure you've selected the correct microphone before recording.
 - **Notifications**: Receive notifications for important audioRecorderUI events, such as recording start/stop or errors.
 - **GUI for Settings Management**:
     - Enter your API key for Whisper transcription.
     - Choose and test a microphone.
-    - Customize audioRecorderUI preferences, including hotkeys and notifications.
+    - Customize preferences, including hotkeys.
+- **Dark Mode Support**: Switch between light and dark themes.

 ---